livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.2 Attribute

-An attribute consists of a key-value pair, in the form of a "type" and a "value," functioning as a node within the server's graph structure.
+An attribute consists of a key-value pair, in the form of a "type" and a "value", functioning as a node within the server's graph structure.
 For instance, attributes such as type="name" with a corresponding value="Alice", or type="pubkey" with a lengthy public key value.
 Any attribute can be defined dynamically, either on the frontend, communicating with the backend through APIs, or by the backend itself.

 The two discussed example attributes: